-Should our expectations be different, simply because one celebration is religious and the other, for all practical purposes, secular?
+Should our expectations be different, simply because one celebration is religious and the other, for all practical purposes, in this day and time, secular?

-As Christians, we experience life in two worlds, spiritual and physical - our Christian Duality - and it is an ever-increasingly secular world.
+As Christians, we experience life in two worlds, spiritual and physical - our Christian Duality - and here we are in an ever-increasingly secular world.